TCL C7L Review

 Yes 32 Mpix

-At the very end of the multimedia section, it is worth mentioning the playback of files from external USB drives.
-During our tests, we did not notice any unpleasant surprises here – the factory player handles all popular video and audio formats exactly as it should.
-Interestingly, the TCL C7L also played photos saved in Apple's native format, namely HEIC, without any problems.
-This is an extremely rare feature in the factory applications of TV manufacturers.
-And although the Google TV system obviously gives you unlimited possibilities to install external media playback programs, in the case of the C7L, the built-in tool is refined enough that installing additional software will probably not be necessary for anyone.
+Finally, in the multimedia section it is worth mentioning playback from external USB drives.
+During our tests we did not encounter any unpleasant surprises; the built-in player handles all common video and audio formats exactly as it should.
+Interestingly, the TCL C7L also had no problem playing photos saved in Apple's native HEIC format.
+This is an extremely rare feature in manufacturers' built-in TV apps.
+And although Google TV of course lets you install external media player apps, in the case of the C7L the built-in tool is so well polished that installing additional software is unlikely to be necessary.

 TCL C7L - Sound